phenosense-ciat/Module-image/README.md

+# 1. NDVI

+Scripts in Python and Matlab relationship with:
+Capture image.
+Image processing.
+Radiometric and Geometric calibration

-# Installing OpenCV in Raspbian Stretch Lite on Raspberry Pi
+# 2. Installing OpenCV in Raspbian Stretch Lite on Raspberry Pi

 Based in the next link (1): https://www.pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/ and in the next link (2): http://raspberrypiprogramming.blogspot.com.co/2014/08/change-prompt-color-in-bash.html